Cajun and Creole Music Collection

 Donate and Participate

 Some of the rarest recordings in the Cajun and Creole Music Collection were acquired through donations and gifts from individuals, families, and organizations.
-The collection collects commercial and studio produced recordings in all formats: 78 rpm records, vinyl (33 ⅓ rpm and 45 rpm) records, audio and video tapes, CDs, DVDs, etc. Donations of music-related career and personal papers of artists, business records, music label/company materials, photographs, instruments, artifiacts, and other musical career memorabilia are especially welcome.
+CCMC collects commercial and studio produced recordings in all formats: 78 rpm records, vinyl (33 ⅓ rpm and 45 rpm) records, audio and video tapes, CDs, DVDs, etc. Donations of music-related career and personal papers of artists, business records, music label/company materials, photographs, instruments, artifacts, and other musical career memorabilia are especially welcome.
 The Cajun and Creole Music Collection also accepts monetary donations to be used to purchase items for the collection.

 Join us in our efforts to continue collecting, preserving, and providing access to the unique special collections representing our local musical cultures, their history, and their future.
 For more information about donating to the collection, please contact us.